Brian Cox – Por Que Precisamos Dos Exploradores

 has taught us that the solar system is beautiful.

-nos ensinou que o sistema solar é lindo.
+nos ensinou que o sistema solar é belo.

 It may also have pointed the way to answering